amandakoster/GourmetSwap-frontend/README.md

  - To describe component's DOM representations, React uses an XML-like syntax called JSX.
 JSX is not required to use React, but it makes code more readable, and writing it feels like writing HTML.
 A simple transform is included with React that allows converting JSX into native JavaScript for browsers to digest.

 ##### React-Redux Reducers
-The reducer is a pure function that takes the previous state and an action, and returns the next state.
+The reducers take the previous state and an action, and returns the next state.
 - **auth**
 - **cook-form**
 - **meal**
 - **route**

 ##### React-Redux Actions
-Actions describe the fact that something happened, but don't specify how the application's state changes in response.
 - **cook-form**
 - **cook-register**
 - **meal-form.test**
 - **meal-reducer.test**

 ##### React-Redux Libraries
+- **redux-reporter**: Redux middleware for reporting actions.
+- **redux-thunk**: action creators that return a function.
+The thunk can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.
+- **store-create**: Creates a Redux store that holds the complete state tree of the app.
+- **utils**: Various reusable functions and Middleware that combine redux and immutableJS as well as make api calls using FSA conventions.

 ##### React Components

-- **App**: purpose
+- **App**

-  - The app component bridges all of the components together and renders them to Main.js which renders everything to the DOM.
+  - The app component calls all of the components renders them using Main.js which renders everything to the DOM/index.html.

-- **CookContainer**: purpose
+- **CookContainer**

-  - The cook container renders the form and inputs for the Cook Form
+  - The cook container fetches a users unique cookie (or token) and creates a new user, or 'cook'.

 - **CookForm**: properties

   - signatureDishes: (string)
   - restaurantsCookedIn: (numerical amount)
   - bestDescribes: (string)